 - Knowledge of and experience working with the 2012 ELD Standards

 Opportunities and Application Deadlines

-There are ELPAC and Alternate ELPAC educator opportunities available for application during the 2019–20 school year.
+There are educator opportunities for both ELPAC and Alternate ELPAC available for application during the 2020–2021 school year.
 The table below shows a listing of opportunities and their corresponding dates, and time commitments.
 An additional opportunities related to the California Assessment of Student Performance and Progress (CAASPP) assessments may be found on the CAASPP Get Involved web page.
-All meetings will be held in Sacramento.

 Reimbursement and Travel Expenses